To nap or not to nap: that is the question.

 Is there a middle ground?

 Nap for 20-30 minutes and no more.
 That’s it.
-It doesn’t sound like much, but over a dozen studies report it can help.
+It might not sound like much, but over a dozen studies report it can help.
 Companies like Google, United Airlines, Ben & Jerry’s and Nike have pro-napping policies.
-Some of their campuses actually have nap rooms for employees.
+Some corporate campuses actually have nap rooms for employees.

 Science backs these policies.
 It’s therefore worthwhile to included in your sleep skill toolbox.
 A survey of studies found after a short period of sleep inertia, test subjects commonly reported decreased sleepiness and increased sleep-related physical performance.
 Altogether, business lose billions of dollars in productivity every year from the symptoms of sleeplessness, estimated to be as much as $63.2 billion per year.
 Sleepiness affects coordination, ability to concentrate, decision making, and makes it more likely that people get burned out with their jobs.